GFS Sydney reconnecting with Arundel House

 This project is about building friendships with the residents.

-GFS Sydney offers bursaries to residents of Arundel House based on their personal circumstances and are struggling to pay for their accommodation.
-If you would like to apply for a bursary to help with accommodation costs at Arundel House, please apply on our application form.
+GFS Sydney offers bursaries to residents of Arundel House and St Barnabas Terraces based on their personal circumstances and are struggling to pay for their accommodation.
+If you would like to apply for a bursary to help with accommodation costs at either Arundel House or St Barnabas Terraces, please apply on our application form.

 Some suggestions for ways GFS Sydney members are developing relationships with residents are:

-Other ideas that GFS Sydney can help Arundel House are:
+Other ideas that GFS Sydney can help these residents are:

-– for members to pray for residents (we will include appropriate information into our Prayer Guide and also for our prayer meetings) and
+– for members to pray for residents (we will include appropriate information into our Prayer Guide and also for our prayer meetings).

-For more information please Contact Us or Contact Arundel House.
+For more information please Contact Us or Contact St Barnabas Church.